 “Scale” – probably one of the most overused business terms today, after “agile”.
 There is a good reason for it though, if you can look past the fatigue of the term.

 Think about it this way, “scale” in the business world means “to grow proportionally while keeping resources minimal”.
 This is every company’s goal.
 An easy way to picture this is how your business, like many others, uses email marketing to send information to all your customers at the same time as opposed to calling them one by one, because it’s “scalable”: achieving many things with as few costs and resources as possible.

 So, with that same picture in mind, why wouldn’t a business adopt the cloud to scale their other workloads?

 Scalability is made possible with flexible, responsive cloud technology.
-If you want your business to grow without pumping in additional resources while avoiding tech hiccups along the way, then cloud is your answer.
+If you want your business to grow without pumping in additional resources while avoiding major tech hiccups along the way, then cloud is your answer.

 Scaling on-prem is possible, but finite.
 If you need to keep systems running smoothly as your user base grows, your team will have to either add more computing power to your existing machines (vertical scaling) or add more servers/machines (horizontal scaling).

 Not only are vertical and horizontal scaling a manual process, your machines also need to be offline at the time your plan to scale an upgrade.
 Your team will also need to purchase and set up load balancers to prevent overloads and outages.
 All in all, this is a meticulous process you and your team don’t have the time to plan for if the business is focused on growth.

 42% of professionals say better network performance is a key reason for moving to the cloud.
 And as we all know, the bigger your company, the more performance matters.

 According to the 2018 IDG Cloud Computing Survey, 71% of business leaders say their number 1 reason for cloud adoption is to improve the speed of IT service delivery.